This is Part 1 of 3 part series on 10 Common Toxic Chemicals to Avoid.

 - Don’t drink water out of garden hoses as some may contain lead.

 Are you overwhelmed yet?
 I know the feeling.
 But once you learn to recognize these chemicals, they will be easier to spot them on labels.
 But if you believe EPA should regulate these chemicals, tell your policy makers that we need stronger chemical reform.
-Tell them you are not a chemist and that toxic chemicals does not belong in products and EPA should protect the consumers.
+Tell them you are not a chemist and that toxic chemicals do not belong in products and EPA should protect the consumers.

 Check out these posts on toxins: